syang/movie_trailer/README.md

     * fresh_tomatoes.py  - the site generation module, containing functions that generate movie trailer pages
     * media.py  - the data structure module, describing what fields/data a movie contains
+    * entertainment_center.py - this is the module that create a list of movies